 We also recommend grabbing a journal to allow your thoughts and questions to take shape throughout the session.
 Write down anything that stands out.
 If a question goes unanswered, jot it down to ask people you trust later.
 It’s been proven that we can focus and remember things better when we write them down.
 Open up that blank page, pick one of EM’s 5 training sessions, and see what God has for you.

-We’re all sad that COVID-19 has made it harder to love and serve others in the ways we’re used to and bring us so much life.
+We’re all sad that Covid has made it harder to love and serve others in the ways we’re used to and bring us so much life.
 Connecting with people in a cross-cultural setting—learning from each other, sharing life together, serving in tangible ways—there’s almost nothing better.
-But in this “summer of different”, we encourage you to take the time to learn and grow.
+But in this “year of different”, we encourage you to take the time to learn and grow.
 That way, when the world opens back up, you’ll be ready to boldly serve others in a way that values, empathizes with, dignifies, and loves people just like the One who created us all.

 You must have a group size of at least 6 members to join this trip.
 Please view the Small Team trips or call our Servicing Department for more options at 888-475-6414.